 The Institute for Government has concluded that there is a “strategic gap” at the heart of the British Government because of long-standing problems of co-ordination between Number 10, the Treasury and the Cabinet Office.
 The Telegraph misinterprets the report to claim it, “lays bare the full, malign impact of the decade-long feud between Mr Brown and his predecessor, Tony Blair.”
 The FT reports that the authors insist their report, “is not party political and identifies long-standing problems of co-ordination between Number 10, the Treasury and the Cabinet Office.”

 Image hat-tip: Conservative HomeLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.